 Becoming a licensed psychologist or counselor in New Hampshire requires meeting rigorous academic, experiential, and examination criteria defined by the New Hampshire Board of Mental Health Practice.
 Key steps include: - Earning an accredited master’s or doctoral degree in psychology—many candidates opt for a psychology masters online to satisfy coursework requirements while maintaining flexibility. - Completing at least 3,000 hours of supervised clinical experience under a board-approved supervisor, ensuring hands-on skill development in diverse settings. - Passing the national Examination for Professional Practice in Psychology (EPPP) and the New Hampshire jurisprudence exam to demonstrate mastery of core competencies and state-specific regulations.
 Once these requirements are met, applicants submit official transcripts, supervised practice documentation, and exam scores to the Board.
 Upon approval, professionals may practice as Licensed Psychologists (LP) or Licensed Clinical Mental Health Counselors (LCMHC), depending on their degree and exam pathway.
 To maintain licensure, practitioners must complete 40 hours of continuing education every two years, covering ethics, evidence-based interventions, and emerging trends in mental health.
 Engaging with the New Hampshire Psychological Association and university career centers can streamline the licensure process by providing networking opportunities, exam prep workshops, and guidance on supervision placements.
 Early planning for these certification milestones empowers graduates to transition smoothly into rewarding careers while upholding the highest standards of client safety and professional excellence.

-What are the prerequisites For enrolling in a Psychology program in New Hampshire?
+What are the prerequisites for enrolling in psychology degree program in New Hampshire?

 Choosing the Right Psychology Program in New Hampshire